howallworks/theoryofeverything/docs/Papers/UnsolvedTwinParadoxLight.en.md

 The qualitative analysis of both thought experiments 2a and 2b from the point of view of Einstein's theory of relativity is identical.

-The accelerations of each particle/spacecraft were the same in magnitude, and the time spent on this is negligible.

-From the point of view of each particle/spacecraft, it was at rest.
-The other particle/spacecraft first rested, then moved, then rested.
+From the point of view of each spacecraft, it was at rest.
+The another spacecraft first rested, then moved, then rested.
 The relative speeds are identical.
-As a result, from the point of view of Einstein's theory of relativity, less time should pass for another particle.
-We get an unsolvable twin paradox version.
-As a result, it is unknown qualitatively and quantitatively what time will pass for another particle/spacecraft in reality.
+As a result, from the point of view of Einstein's theory of relativity, less time should pass for another spacecraft.
+We get unsolvable thought experiments similar to the twin paradox.
+As a result, it is unknown qualitatively and quantitatively what time will pass for another spacecraft in reality.

-In the ImFR, for the last two cases (thought experiments 2a and 2b), exactly the same thing happened with objects, but due to of the different initial velocity relative to the ImFR, opposite results were obtained.
+In the ImFR, for the last two cases (thought experiments 2a and 2b), exactly the same thing happened with spacecrafts, but due to of the different initial velocity relative to the ImFR, opposite results were obtained.
 However, the theory of relativity for these thought experiments can't answer which clock will show the shorter time and exactly how much the clock will show in reality.

 With different initial velocities relative to the ImFR and acceleration variations other variants of the results will be obtained.
 But the essence is the same - Einstein's theory of relativity can't correctly solve thought experiments similar to the twin paradox.

+Now let's look at another interesting version of the thought experiment.

+Thought experiment 3 description:

+1. Begin with both objects flying together at velocity $v=0$.
+The first one always rests.
+2. Let's accelerate the second one to $c$.
+3. Wait a significant amount of time $0.5t$.
+4. Accelerate the second one to $-c$.
+5. Wait a significant amount of time $0.5t$.
+6. Accelerate the second one to $0$.
+7. End of the thought experiment with both objects flying together.

+Results will be obtained in the ImFR:

+- object 1: $t_1=F(0)(0.5t)+F(0)(0.5t)=0.5t+0.5t=t$;
+- object 2: $t_2=F(c)(0.5t)+F(-c)(0.5t)\approx0$;
+, where $F(v) = \sqrt{1 - \frac{v^2}{c^2}}$.

+Let $t$ be equal to a billion years.
+A typical pattern is observed in the ImFR and should coincide with the results of real experiments.

+Now let's see what will be observed from the point of view of each of the spacecraft according to the theory of relativity.

+The results of the first spacecraft will be identical to the results in the ImFR, since the reference frame is the same.

+For the second spacecraft, the change in its own time recorded on the clock will be almost zero (it should coincide with the results of real experiments).
+However, colossal changes will be recorded in the structure of the universe during this time.
+Objects whose speed tends to the speed of light in the ImFR will travel a distance of almost a billion light years.
+This means that their speed relative to the second spacecraft should have been tending to infinity (a billion light-years divided by time tending to zero).
+However, this is impossible according to the theory of relativity, since the limiting speed must be equal to the speed of light.

+We get a contradiction:

+- or the speed of objects can tend to infinity with almost zero time change on the clock of the second spacecraft.
+This indicates the fallacy of the theory of relativity, but corresponds to reality.
+- or on the clock of the second spacecraft, the same amount of time must pass as for the first spacecraft (a billion years) in order to preserve the limit speed of light for the objects of the universe.
+This fits into the concept of relativity theory, but contradicts reality.

+In fact, we get that the universe has changed by a billion years, but the time for the second spacecraft has almost unchanged.

+This is confirmed by experimental data, for example, for short-lived particles accelerated to speeds close to the speed of light.
+In fact, for these cases, the universe has time to change for a time by several orders of magnitude greater than the particle's own lifetime (such particles decay by several orders of magnitude faster when rested in ImFR).
+Of course, the Lorentz factor is not as high as in the thought experiment, but this is a purely technical problem.

+Again, we see that the theory of relativity cannot explain what happened using its own means.

 ### Conclusion

-Einstein's theory of relativity doesn't use and doesn't give an understanding about of the absolute characteristics, namely the initial velocities of the studied pair of particles/spacecrafts.
+Einstein's theory of relativity doesn't use and doesn't give an understanding about of the absolute characteristics, namely the initial velocities of the studied pair of objects.
 In addition, it also doesn't give an understanding of whether an object is accelerating or decelerating, since only relative velocities and accelerations between objects are important in it.
 That is the essence of this theory.

 As a result, new advanced versions of thought experiments similar to the twin paradox point to the fallacy of Einstein's theory of relativity and the concept of relativity of the universe.